Then one transport got canceled (the dog was adopted!).

 Dahlia's confidence and willingness to try things has increased so much since we began agility.

-Besides agility, Dahlia loves hiking in the woods, snuggling (especially with her Daddy), playing tug (with her Mommy; Daddy doesn't know how to play tug properly), stalking and chasing geese, having her photo taken (this dog poses, I swear!) and stealing butter.
+Besides agility, Dahlia loves hiking in the woods, playing with her brother Ben, snuggling (especially with her Daddy), playing tug (with her Mommy; Daddy doesn't know how to play tug properly), stalking and chasing geese, having her photo taken (this dog poses, I swear!) and stealing butter.

 |Crazy tugging Dahlia would like to welcome you to the blog! |